Ephemeral persistence features and the stability of filtered chain complexes: Filtered Chain Complexes (FCCs)

 \begin{remark} In the case of Vietoris-Rips FCCs (see Example \ref{ex:VR FCC}), the concise barcode is equivalent to the classical persistent homology barcode \cite[page 6]{usher2016persistent}. \end{remark}

 \begin{remark} Let $X$ be a finite metric space.
-The degree-$0$ verbose barcode $\caB_{0,\Ver}$ and the degree-$0$ concise barcode $\caB_{0,\Con}$ of the Vietoris-Rips FCC $(\CR_*(X),\partial_X,\ell^X)$ are the same.
+The degree-$0$ verbose barcode $\caB_{\Ver,0}$ and the degree-$0$ concise barcode $\caB_{\Con,0}$ of the Vietoris-Rips FCC $(\fccVR{X},\partial_X,\ell^X)$ are the same.
 Notice that this is not necessarily true for pseudo-metric spaces, in which case verbose barcode may contain several copies of $(0,0)$. \end{remark}

 The following theorem states that one can construct an orthogonal ordered basis for the target space when given any orthogonal ordered basis for the source space.
-This theorem will be used in later sections to prove the stability of verbose barcodes; see \textsection \ref{sec:dm<=di}.
+This theorem will be applied in later sections to prove the stability of verbose barcodes; see Section \ref{sec:dm<=di}.